Our Future, AI and Veganism: 6 Reasons Why I Went Vegan

 Socrates /

-People keep asking me why I went vegan, so I decided to share the top 6 reasons.
-Check out the list below, and do let me know if you agree or disagree with me as well as your own reasons as to why you would or you wouldn’t go vegan yourself 😉
+Now, let me share my original 6 reasons why I went vegan, and feel free to let me know if you agree or disagree as well as your experience and your reasons as to why you would or you wouldn’t go vegan yourself 😉

 6 Reasons Why I Went Vegan: